 The urban setting of the campus provides the advantages of nearby, affordable housing, a decent public transportation system which we can generally use for free, easy access to grocery and other shopping, and a wide range of cultural and entertainment choices.
 Pittsburgh has a long history of ethnic diversity which can still be seen in the many small neighborhoods, each of which has retained its own distinct character.
 The rivers, parks, and the extensive Carnegie museum and library system all contribute to the unique flavor of the City.

 We all have an appreciation for the many personal and academic considerations that are involved in choosing a graduate program.
 We want you to know that we are available to discuss this process in general, to specifically discuss why we chose the University of Pittsburgh, or to address any other concerns you may have.
 If you would like to visit the campus to speak to the professors and students, we will be happy to find you a place to stay.
-This link will give you access to the Department of Anthropology Graduate Student List; any message sent to that address will be received by most of the students in the Department.
 If you would like to speak to one of us personally, please e-mail or leave a message with the Department office (412-648-7500) and one of us will contact you.